SalimOfShadow/Kamernet-Bot/README.md

-    CUSTOM_REPLY_ROOM="Example Reply"                                   # Custom message for a single room ad CUSTOM_REPLY_APARTMENT="Example Reply"                              # Custom message for a whole apartment ad INTERVAL=15                                                         # Interval (in minutes) for checking new listings
+    CUSTOM_REPLY_ROOM="Example Reply"                                   # Custom message for a single room ad CUSTOM_REPLY_APARTMENT="Example Reply"                              # Custom message for a whole apartment ad INTERVAL=15                                                         # Interval (in minutes) for checking new listings FILTERED_WORDS="Dutch Only"                                         # Blacklist for words found in the descriptions

 ### Timings